-A114.
+A117.
 Subsequent events may include, for example, the publication of revised emissions factors by a body such as a government agency, changes to relevant legislation or regulations, improved scientific knowledge, significant structural changes in the entity, the availability of more accurate quantification methods, or the discovery of a significant error.

 Comparative Information (Ref: Para.
-60–61)

-A115.
+62–63, 76(c))

+A118.
 Law or regulation, or the terms of the engagement, may specify the requirements in respect of presentation, reporting and assurance of the comparative information in a GHG statement.
 A key difference between financial statements and a GHG statement is that the amounts presented in a GHG statement measures emissions for a discrete period and are not based on cumulative amounts over time.
 As a result, the comparative information presented does not affect current year information unless emissions have been recorded in the wrong period and therefore the amounts may be based on the incorrect starting period for measurement.

-A116.
-Where a GHG statement includes references to percentage reductions in emissions, or a similar comparison of period on period information, it is important to consider whether the comparative information is materially misstated or misleading, for example due to
+A119.
+Where a GHG statement includes references to percentage reductions in emissions, or a similar comparison of period on period information, it is important that the practitioner consider the appropriateness of the comparisons.
+These may be inappropriate due to:

-operations that have changed significantly from the prior period,
+Significant changes in operations from the prior period;

-changes in conversion factors; and
+Significant changes in conversion factors; or

-information that is derived from different sources or methods of measurement.
+Inconsistency of sources or methods of measurement.

-A117.
+A120.
 When comparative information is presented with the current emissions information but some or all of that comparative information is not covered by the practitioner’s conclusion, it is important that the status of such information is clearly identified in both the GHG statement and the assurance report.
-(Ref: Para.
-74(c)) [Previously A115]

-Restatements (Ref: Para’s.
-60(a) and 61(b))
+Restatements (Ref: Para.
+62(a))

-A118.
-The GHG quantities reported in a prior period may need to be restated in accordance with the applicable criteria because of, for example, improved scientific knowledge, significant structural changes in the entity, the availability of more accurate quantification methods, the revision of an estimate, or the discovery of a significant error.
-[Previously A114]
+A121.
+The GHG quantities reported in a prior period may need to be restated in accordance with laws or regulations or the applicable criteria because of, for example, improved scientific knowledge, significant structural changes in the entity, the availability of more accurate quantification methods, or the discovery of a significant error.

+Performing Procedures on Comparative Information (Ref: Para 63(a))

+A122.
+In a limited assurance engagement that includes assurance on comparative information, if the practitioner becomes aware that there may be a material misstatement in the comparative information presented, the procedures to be performed are to be in accordance with the requirements of paragraph 49L.
+In the case of a reasonable assurance engagement, the procedures to be performed are to be sufficient to form an opinion on the comparative information.

+A123.
+If the engagement does not include assurance on comparative information, the requirement to perform procedures in the circumstances addressed by paragraph 63(a) is to satisfy the practitioner’s ethical obligation to not knowingly be associated with materially false or misleading information.

 Other Information (Ref: Para.
-62)
+64)